 Beta Glucan Research in the Now

-Since 1998 and continuing in 2018, major medical school research continues at the Department of Microbiology at the University of Nevada School of Medicine under the direction of Kenneth W. Hunter, Jr., Sc.D. in areas such as modes of potentiation, vaccine adjuvants and cancer.
-The first of multiple patents pending issued with Dr. Kenneth W. Hunter, Jr. and others, including Frank M. Jordan, have demonstrated microparticulate Beta glucan of 1-2 microns in size and in dosages of 10 – 100 mg or less are preferable in a formulation that must be specially processed to prevent reaggregation (clumping after exposure to water in the digestive process), which in turn significantly enhances immune response normalization, modulation and potentiation.
+Major medical school research continues at the Department of Microbiology at the University of Nevada School of Medicine under the direction of Kenneth W. Hunter, Jr., Sc.D. .
+The first of multiple patents pending issued with Dr. Kenneth W. Hunter, Jr. and others, including Frank M. Jordan, have demonstrated microparticulate Beta glucan of 1-3 microns in size and in dosages of 3 – 100 mg or less are preferable in a formulation that must be specially processed to prevent reaggregation (clumping after exposure to water in the digestive process), which in turn significantly enhances immune response normalization, modulation and potentiation.

-Dr. Hunter and associates have developed a proprietary form of nonaggregated, microparticulate Beta glucan peer-reviewed published and designated as MG Glucan, that produces a nitric oxide burst in the macrophage cells indicative of microbe killing capabilities significantly greater than that of reaggregated or globular (large micron particle size) glucans (U.S. Patent 6,476,003).
-Absorption rates, dosages and the efficacy of small particle microparticulate is being analyzed in an extensive study on particulate Beta 1,3/1,6 glucan taken orally and processed through the digestive tract into the Peyer’s Patch in the lymphatic system.
+Dr. Hunter and associate research partners have developed a proprietary process for producing nonaggregated, microparticulate Beta glucan peer-reviewed and designated as MG Glucan, that produces a nitric oxide burst in the macrophage cells indicative of microbe killing capabilities significantly greater than that of reaggregated or globular (large micron particle size) glucans (U.S. Patent 6,476,003).
+Absorption rates, dosages and the efficacy of small particle microparticulate is the subject of an extensive study on particulate Beta 1,3/1,6 glucan taken orally and processed through the digestive tract into the Peyer’s Patch in the lymphatic system.

-Dr. Nino Sorgente is has supervised Beta glucan research in Japan.
 Dr. D.L.
 Williams, Dr. I.W.
 Browder and associates continue with prolific research with Beta glucan at East Tennessee State University and additional educational facilities.
 Dr. G. D. Brown and S. Gordon are active in research at Oxford University in London, UK.
 David Underhill PhD at Cedars-Sinai Medical Center and William Grossman MD PhD at Biothera are involved in guiding additional beta glucan research.
-References include recent double blind, randomized studies under “Pediatrics” and “Pathogens.”
+References include double blind, randomized studies under “Pediatrics” and “Pathogens.”

-With the broad range of benefits in health derived from the particulate Beta glucan, the history of developing knowledge about this simple but potent biological defense modifier is only beginning, but the future is certain to be both exciting and productive in producing better health to yield both a quality and quantity of life through science.
+With the broad range of benefits indicated based on research from the particulate Beta glucan in past years and the future certain to be both exciting and productive, medical science involving Beta glucan should yield both an enhanced quality and quantity of life through science.
 Additional studies in beta glucan alternative sources and characteristics make the research in beta glucans an essential part of immunotherapy science and products in the immediate and long-range future.

 The Beta Glucan Research Organization is not a commercial entity.
-References and quotes contained herein are for information, education and research purposes only and should not be construed as express or implied representations, endorsements or warranties of The Beta Glucan Research Organization nor Nutritional Scientific Corporation, the latter having supported compilation of this non-commercial Research Index through a donation to The Beta Glucan Research Organization.
+References and quotes contained herein are for information, education and research purposes only and should not be construed as express or implied representations, endorsements or warranties of The Beta Glucan Research Organization.

 Note on various Glucan forms: Beta 1,3/1,6-D glucan is a baker’s yeast-derived beta glucan with a Beta 1,6 linkage (4-8%) and the molecule skewed to the right.
 MG Glucan is a specially processed proprietary isolate form of microparticulate Beta 1,3/1,6 glucan that is uniform homogeneous and non-aggregated/non-agglomerated purified Beta 1,3-D glucan that does not reaggregate after the digestive process.
 “PGG-glucan” is poly-[1,6]-B-D-glucopyranosyl-[1-3]-B-D-glucopyranose (b-1,6/1,3-glucan).